rdagger/Arkapong/README.md

 The game ends when one player loses all their lives.

 The game currently offers 39 levels.
 I designed these levels using an Excel spreadsheet, which you can find in the utils folder.
 The good news is that you can expand the game by adding more levels.
-There's a handy utility called parse_excel_levels.py that converts Excel designs into Python code, which can then be inserted into the levels.py folder to seamlessly integrate new levels.
+There's a handy utility called parse_excel_levels.py that converts Excel designs into Python code, which can then be inserted into the levels.py file to seamlessly integrate new levels.

 ![Levels 1-39](https://github.com/rdagger/Arkapong/assets/106355/af29d94e-c3d9-4f68-82d5-0ca37fc87c21)